geoserver/geoserver-history/src/release/README.txt

 For more information on bug fixes, please see: http://jira.codehaus.org/browse/GEOS/fixforversion/14377

-This release is based on Geotools 2.5.x (revision 31101).
+This release is based on GeoTools 2.5.x (revision 31101).

 GeoServer 1.7.0-beta1